poly-gun/go-kubernetes-secrets/README.md

 `go-kubernetes-secrets` provides utilities for extracting volume-mounted Kubernetes secrets.

-By using `go-kubernetes-secrets`, Kubernetes workload(s) receive automatic updates whenever a `Secret` is modified -- avoiding the need to restart or to redeploy.
+By using `go-kubernetes-secrets`, Kubernetes workload(s) receive automatic updates whenever a `Secret` is modified -- avoiding restarts, redeployments, and base64 decoding.

 ## Overview

-Consider the following `Secret`:
+Consider the `Secret`:

 ```yaml
 apiVersion: v1